slantie/reflectify/UPDATES.md

 1. Dynamic Faculty Matrix Extraction Logic. -- Done!

-2. Fix the logic where uploading a new excel file overwrites the DB with new entries.(Identify the new rows/data and update only the required portion)
+2. Fix the logic where uploading a new excel file overwrites the DB with new entries.(Identify the new rows/data and update only the required portion) -- Done!

 3. Batch (2022-26) Additions to the whole DB.